AnthonyCxx/Notes-and-Writeups/C#/Notes.md

 {
     //Main Function
-    static void Main(string[] args)   //'Main' method is static, so you do not have to have an {                                //instanceoof the 'HelloWorld' class to be able to call it
+    static void Main(string[] args)   //'Main' method is static, so you do not have to have an {                                //instanceo of the 'HelloWorld' class to be able to call it
         //Program
         GreetUser("Jason");
     }